khoilr/facebook-tools/readme.md

 ### Step 4: Enter and wait until all deactivated friends are removed

 ### If any problems occur, just press F5 and start over

+### There will be Oops box show up and stop scrolling, please contact me to fix it